 There are different techniques used to join them, but in my opinion, the one I use is the best because it seamlessly joins the squares and you can tell the difference on both sides of the blanket.

-I made a separate tutorial on how to join two granny squares, you can find it HERE.
+I made a separate tutorial on how to join two granny squares, you can find Crochet Classic Granny Square Pattern here.

 Below you can see the technique I use to join the squares.

-And this is my blanket which is still not finished, I want it a bit bigger, but for now I ran out of yarn.
+And this is my blanket which is still not finished, I want it a bit bigger, but I ran out of yarn for now.

-The moment anything knitted in our home becomes useless or damaged, it will surely make it into my blanket, I am planning having one or maybe two more rounds added to it.
+The moment anything knitted in our home becomes useless or damaged, it will surely make it into my blanket, I am planning to have one or maybe two more rounds added to it.

 Looking for other crochet baby blankets?